 The University of Newcastle is committed to supporting researchers and partnering with industry in order to solve real-world problems.
 The University's Priority Research Centre in Physical Activity and Nutrition (PRCPAN) delivers evidence-based and technology-driven programs to improve nutrition and lifestyle behaviours.
 Their project team has extensive experience in conceptualising, developing, delivering and evaluating e-Health interventions that make an impact, helping people to improve dietary patterns.

-University of Newcastle will develop and deliver the Nutrition for You (Nu4U) program, a web-based personalised nutrition platform that helps motivate and support young Australian adults to adopt healthy eating behaviours, reducing the risk of preventable chronic diseases.
+University of Newcastle will develop and deliver the No Money No Time program, a web-based personalised nutrition platform that helps motivate and support young Australian adults to adopt healthy eating behaviours, reducing the risk of preventable chronic diseases.